 The Iconic Minaret

-The square-shaped minaret of the Great Mosque is one of the earliest examples in Islamic architecture.
-Built in three levels and topped with a ribbed dome, it once served as both a religious and strategic watchtower, symbolising faith and strength over centuries.
+The square minaret of the Great Mosque is one of the earliest known examples in Islamic architecture.
+Its three-tiered structure served both religious and strategic purposes, acting as a call-to-prayer tower and a lookout over the surrounding plain, symbolising faith, authority, and permanence.

 Conclusion